 It’s a short monorail ride to and from the park, and an even shorter walk.
 It’s really awesome to not have to hassle with any transportation in the morning or after a long night as you just walk 5-10 minutes to and from the Magic Kingdom.
 This convenience cannot be overstated–it’s a huge advantage at the beginning or end of a long day, and is enough to trump all of the downsides of the Contemporary.

 Moving along to other advantages, there’s the dining scene.
-California Grill and Chef Mickey’s are obviously the restaurants with a strong reputation here, but don’t discount The Wave and Contempo Cafe.
-The Wave and Contempo Cafe are two overlooked gems–in fact, Contempo Cafe is one of our Top 10 Counter Service Restaurants at Walt Disney World!
+California Grill and Chef Mickey’s are obviously the restaurants with a strong reputation here, but don’t discount Steakhouse 71 and Contempo Cafe.
+The latter are two overlooked gems that we very much enjoy.

 California Grill is expensive and arguably a bit overrated, but we also really like it.
 In fact, California Grill’s Brunch at the Top is one of our favorite meals in all of Walt Disney World, and we highly recommend doing that if you have the opportunity.

-Add the Top of the World Lounge next door at Bay Lake Tower, and you have a really well-rounded hotel in terms of Disney dining.
-Note that upon reopening, only the Wave, Wave Lounge, Contempo Cafe, and Cove Bar will operate.
-The remaining restaurants–including Chef Mickey’s and California Grill–will reopen at a later date.
+Add the Top of the World Lounge next door at Bay Lake Tower, and you have a really well-rounded hotel in terms of Walt Disney World dining.

 Throughout the year, Disney’s Contemporary Resort offers various entertainment and enhancements.
 At Christmas, there’s a gingerbread display.
 Around Easter, decorated eggs appear in the atrium.
 During “normal” times of year, there are movies and other offerings.

-Other amenities include the on-site convention center, laundry facilities, arcades, shopping, and childcare.
-Olympiad Health Club is Contemporary’s fitness center and spa.
+Other amenities include the on-site convention center, laundry facilities, arcades, shopping, childcare, fitness center, and spa.
 Watercraft Rentals (kayaks, boats, and more) are available for use in Bay Lake.